45 Rocket Engines

 High-Thrust Propulsion Systems

-High thrust systems are used to overcome gravity, as in a planetary launch vehicle, or to quickly accelerate a vehicle already in space, i.e., for an orbital ejection maneuver.
-These systems store energy in the propellant so that energy can be converted at a high rate, roughly proportional to the propellant flow rate.
+High-thrust systems are used to overcome gravity, such as in a planetary launch vehicle, or to quickly accelerate a vehicle already in space, such as for an orbital ejection maneuver.
+These systems store energy in the propellant so that it can be converted at a high rate, roughly proportional to the propellant flow rate.

 Bipropellant Systems